Bachelor of Science in Respiratory Care (Online)

 Our program offers respiratory therapists who hold Registered Respiratory Therapist credentials from the National Board for Respiratory Care and an associate’s degree from an accredited program to complete 32 hours of online coursework to complete a bachelor’s degree.

 Spring (January admission): November 1

-All application materials, the application fee, official transcripts, and all supporting documents must be submitted to the UT Health Science Center Office of the Registrar by the deadline.
+All application materials, the application fee, official transcripts, and all supporting documents must be submitted to the UT Health San Antonio Office of the Registrar by the deadline.

 Application & admission requirements

 Students may be allowed to co-enroll in the program while working to complete Texas Core requirements.
 Students must have all Texas Core courses completed no later than their enrollment for the final semester in the Bachelor of Science in Respiratory Care (Online) program.

 Applicants must complete the Texas Core Curriculum with a grade of at least a C in all courses:

 - English Composition I & II, 6 semester credit hours